-- 1) That the cost of parking at Ward Street and Dudley Street car parks be reduced to £3.00 per day, for a trial period of 6 months from the date of implementation; - 2) That the 4 hour parking charge on all town centre car parks be reduced by £1.00 to £2.80 for 4 hours for a trial period of 6 months; - 3) That Officers now implement a charge for off street parking charges for blue badge holders in Walsall; - 4) That charges for blue badge holders remain the same as for other members of the public with an additional concession that they be allowed an additional 1 hour following the expiration of their ticket; - 5) That the staff parking policy be reviewed once the impact of the Smarter Workplace Initiative has been established; - 6) That Officers continue to work with the business community to constantly review parking provision in and around the Crown Wharf and Premier Business Parks; - 7) That Officers in conjunction with representatives of the Crown Wharf and Premier Business Park, determine the demand for dedicated permit holder only car parks in Frederick Street, Charles Street and Brook Street.
-Subject to a suitable level of demand, to introduce permit holder business parking at a cost of £30 per month - 8) That pay and display parking be introduced at the above car parks subject to the demand for permit holder business parking.
-The level of charge to be set at £3 per day but to be reviewed after 6 months; - 9) That Cabinet and the Planning Committee be requested to consider the Council's Policy with regard to parking spaces allocated to residential properties built within the town centre as it was the Scrutiny Panel's view that current permitted spaces per property, in reality, created tensions and issues for existing residents and businesses. - 10) That planning enforcement action be taken swiftly where appropriate to close down unauthorised car parks; - 11) That the Parking Guidance System and Variable Message Signing be introduced as soon as possible;
+- 1) That the cost of parking at Ward Street and Dudley Street car parks be reduced to £3.00 per day, for a trial period of 6 months from the date of implementation; - 2) That the 4 hour parking charge on all town centre car parks be reduced by £1.00 to £2.80 for 4 hours for a trial period of 6 months; - That the staff parking policy be reviewed once the impact of the Smarter Workplace Initiative has been established; - 4) That Officers continue to work with the business community to constantly review parking provision in and around the Crown Wharf and Premier Business Parks; - 5) That Officers in conjunction with representatives of the Crown Wharf and Premier Business Park, determine the demand for dedicated permit holder only car parks in Frederick Street, Charles Street and Brook Street.
+Subject to a suitable level of demand, to introduce permit holder business parking at a cost of £30 per month - 6) That pay and display parking be introduced at the above car parks subject to the demand for permit holder business parking.
+The level of charge to be set at £3 per day but to be reviewed after 6 months; - 7) That Cabinet and the Planning Committee be requested to consider the Council's Policy with regard to parking spaces allocated to residential properties built within the town centre as it was the Scrutiny Panel's view that current permitted spaces per property, in reality, created tensions and issues for existing residents and businesses. - 8) That planning enforcement action be taken swiftly where appropriate to close down unauthorised car parks; - 9) That the Parking Guidance System and Variable Message Signing be introduced as soon as possible; - 10) That the current approach to planning restrictions relating to car parking at all developments, for supermarkets and schemes with their 'own' parking facilities be enforced. - 11) That an update on actions arising from the Working Groups recommendations be considered by the Environment

-- 12) That the current approach to planning restrictions relating to car parking at all developments, for supermarkets and schemes with their 'own' parking facilities be enforced. - 13) That an update on actions arising from the Working Groups recommendations be considered by the Environment Scrutiny and Performance Panel in the 2011/12 municipal year;
+Scrutiny and Performance Panel in the 2011/12 municipal year;